ibm-cloud-docs/vpc/api-metadata-change-log.md

 ### For all version dates
 {: #28-may-2024-all-version-dates-metadata}

-**Virtual network interface protocol state filtering mode.** When [retrieving](/apidocs/vpc-metadata#get-virtual-network-interface) or [listing](/apidocs/vpc-metadata#list-virtual-network-interfaces) virtual network interfaces, the new `protocol_state_filtering_mode` property denotes the protocol state filtering mode used for this virtual network interface.
+**Virtual network interface protocol state filtering mode.** When [retrieving](/apidocs/vpc-metadata#get-virtual-network-interface) or [listing](/apidocs/vpc-metadata#list-virtual-network-interfaces) virtual network interfaces, the new `protocol_state_filtering_mode` property denotes the protocol state filtering mode that is used for this virtual network interface.
 If the value is `auto`, protocol state packet filtering is enabled or disabled based on the virtual network interface's `target` resource type.
 For more information, see [Virtual network interfaces protocol state filtering](/docs/vpc?topic=vpc-api-change-log#28-may-2024) in the VPC API change log.

 This release introduces the following updates for accounts that have special approval to preview these features:

 **Confidential computing capabilities.** If [Intel&reg; Software Guard Extensions](/docs/vpc?topic=vpc-about-confidential-computing-vpc) are enabled on an instance or instance template, you can view the new `confidential_compute_mode` property, which indicates that confidential compute mode is enabled for this virtual server instance.
 For more information, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#28-may-2024).

 **Secure boot capabilities.** If [secure boot](/docs/vpc?topic=vpc-confidential-computing-with-secure-boot-vpc) is enabled on an instance or instance template, you can view the new `enable_secure_boot` property when [retrieving an instance](/apidocs/vpc-metadata#get-instance).
-This property indicates if secure boot is enabled for this virtual server instance.
+This property indicates whether secure boot is enabled for this virtual server instance.
 For more information, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#28-may-2024).

 ## 26 March 2024
 {: #26-march-2024-metadata}